garymajun/VisualStudio/docs/contributing/view-the-pull-requests-for-a-repository.md

 # View the Pull Requests for a repository

+> You must be [logged in to GitHub](../getting-started/authenticating-to-github.md) to view a repository's pull requests.

 GitHub for Visual Studio exposes the Pull Requests for the current repository and lets you create new pull requests and review Pull Requests from other contributors.

 1. Open a solution in a GitHub repository.